hey-its-d2t2/OCR_Reader/README.md

   ```
  - This will display the languages that are installed and recognized by Tesseract.

-### To set the TESSDATA_PREFIX environment variable on Windows, you can follow these steps:
+3.1  To set the TESSDATA_PREFIX environment variable on Windows, you can follow these steps:

-Setting TESSDATA_PREFIX in Windows
+Setting `TESSDATA_PREFIX` in Windows

 - Open System Properties:
   - Right-click on the This PC or My Computer icon on your desktop or in File Explorer.